-I have now been on this hike a couple of times: once en famille with some friends and once on my own with a friend.
-I can assure you that each time, friends are wowed by the 🌉 Himalayan suspension bridge, 🏔 the fabulous views of Mont-Blanc, and the ethereal 💦 Lac Vert.
+I have now been on this hike a few times en famille, and with friends.
+I can assure you that each time, friends are wowed by the 🌉 Himalayan suspension bridge, 🏔 the fabulous views of 🗻 Mont-Blanc, and the ethereal 💦 Lac Vert.

 The altitude gain (dénivelé) on this hike is fairly minimal, making it a great short hike for families with young children or older relatives needing to avoid steep and unstable paths.